-UPDATE: In November 2017, Twitter officially increased the character limit of tweets to 280.
+UPDATE: In November 2017, there was the official increase of Twitter’s 140 Characters limit of tweets to 280.

 Only time will tell if this is a good move or not.
 I don’t think to increase the character limit of tweets is the issue.
 Instead, Twitter should focus on how it’s going to stay relevant.